 For a solitaire ring that puts a truly contemporary spin on this classic style, consider a ring with a curving band, such as our Cascade Ring.
 Those looking to honor their Irish heritage may choose a solitaire in a Celtic Love Knot design.

-Our vintage-style solitaires feature antique details like gorgeous hand engraving and delicate milgrain detail on the bands, creating a stunning backdrop for a center diamond.
+Our vintage-style solitaires feature antique details like hand engraving and delicate milgrain detail on the bands, creating a stunning backdrop for a center diamond.
 The Hudson ring is one of our most sought after antique-inspired styles.
 However, if you are interested in a true antique ring, consider choosing a one-of-a-kind solitaire from a past decade.
-Many of these solitaires feature lacy filigree, intriguing shapes, and incredibly unique features that you won’t find anywhere else.
-The details of stunning antique solitaires enhance the beauty of the center diamond.
+Many of these solitaires feature lacy filigree, and incredibly unique features that you won’t find anywhere else.
+These details enhance the beauty of the center diamond.

 Because of their clean lines, solitaire rings marry well with almost any wedding band.
 If you receive a solitaire as an engagement ring and decide you want a little extra sparkle, pair it with a wedding band featuring diamond accents or other precious gems.
 You may even choose to add more glittering rings to that third finger, by celebrating a special anniversary with an anniversary ring, or marking the birth of a child with a diamond band.

 You can’t go wrong with a proposal that includes a stunning diamond solitaire engagement ring.
 Five of Brilliant Earth’s top 10 engagement ring settings are solitaires!
 With a rich history and an everlasting style and meaning, solitaire engagement rings are the purest representation of your love, intentions, and eternal commitment.